cbrilliant20/devHub/README.md

 - Use Airtable api for get and post request as well as storing new inputs.
 - Create form to recieve user data and render it as a resource card.
 - Use no less then 6 components to keep code DRY and readable.
+- Use CSS to style, including media query for responsiveness
+- Deploy via Netlify

+#### PostMVP

 - Categorize posts for ease of access

-#### PostMVP

 - Random resources on homepage
 - delete request for posts
 - Like button on posts